Memory, Defiance and Hope: Why We Keep Marching

 For many, Auschwitz is the ultimate symbol of evil.
 But for me, it is more than that.
 It is also the ultimate symbol of Jewish powerlessness.

 This March has been a march of defiance for me as well.
-It has been a chance to defy with each and every step the Nazis who sought to exterminate our people, a chance to defiantly declare what those brave Jewish fighters in Warsaw defiantly declared 75 years ago: We are here!
+It has been a chance to defy with each and every step the Nazis who sought to exterminate our people, a chance to defiantly declare what those brave Jewish fighters in Warsaw defiantly declared all those years ago: We are here!

 It has been a chance to defy all of the Nazis’ willing executioners throughout Europe who eagerly joined in the bloodlust.
 The Nazis did not perpetrate their crimes alone.
 Thousands were needed to man the machinery of mass death.
 Thousands enthusiastically took up the task.